shaikhahme/c8y-docs/content/change-logs/platform-services/cumulocity-undefined-advance-notice-of-reduced-storage-limits-for-notifications-2.0-and-microservice-based-data-broker.md

 **Additional details**

-The message backlog quota and TTL are configurable for each Cumulocity IoT tenant.
+The message backlog quota and TTL are configurable for each {{< product-c8y-iot >}} tenant.
 Message backlog usage will be monitored during the three-month transition period, to identify tenants that may exceed the new limits when they are enabled.
 The owners of such tenants will be contacted to understand their use cases and whether a non-default limit could be appropriate.

 Please contact [product support](/additional-resources/contacting-support/) if you have any questions or concerns about these changes.